-In the year 6 AH, the Prophet, peace be upon him, and his followers attempted to carry out the pilgrimage to Mecca, but the pagans prevented them from carrying it out.
+In the year 6 AH, the Prophet, , and his followers attempted to carry out the pilgrimage to Mecca, but the pagans prevented them from carrying it out.
 Two years later the Conquest of Mecca by the Muslims took place, in which the Muslims acquired the city without a battle, and which led to most of the pagans converting to Islam.

 True knowledge and understanding.